MFA Student Thesis (2019): Case Study

-As part of my thesis, I developed a Title Sequence for the novel "One Hundred Years of Solitude" from Gabriel García Márquez.
+As part of my MFA thesis, I developed a Title Sequence for the novel "One Hundred Years of Solitude" from Gabriel García Márquez.

-I chose the character of Amaranta and her friend Death as they walking down the street, because their friendship felt to me a great example of magic realism.
+I chose the character of Amaranta and her friend Death as they were walking down the street, because their friendship felt to me a great example of magic realism.

-In the original storyboard, we covered the story through the moment the girl discovers a boat that she places on her skirt, this leads us into the jungle and we encounter Jose Arcadio Buendía and Ursula Iguarán.
+In the original storyboard, we covered the story from the moment the girl discovers a boat that she places on her skirt, this leads us into the jungle and we encounter Jose Arcadio Buendía and Ursula Iguarán.
 Who are the founders of Macondo, the iconic village from the novel.

 Character: Lady with a Jungle Skirt

 Characters: Death and Amaranta

 Amaranta's design was meant to feel rigid, like her personality in the novel.
 The character's outfits were done with digitally cutout paper, each was a different grain and type.

 The sequence involved the idea of showing the colors of a single day, to echo the idea of time.
 I had the great opportunity of receiving help from artists Shannon Parayil and Sakina Minnis, who helped me with this.

 The title was a really fun and important challenge, because I felt like it had to symbolize the book.
 So I used yellow as the main color because it's a key motif in the novel.
 In fact, the reason why we transition to the title with a rain of yellow flowers, is because of an important moment in the book where there is a rain of yellow flowers.